Cray-HPE/docs-csm/background/ncn_networking.md

 # NCN Networking

-Non-compute nodes and compute nodes have different network interfaces used for booting; this topic focuses on the network interfaces for management nodes.
+Non-compute nodes (NCNs) and compute nodes (CNs) have different network interfaces used for booting; this topic focuses on the network interfaces for management NCNs.

-## Topics

 * [NCN network interfaces](#ncn-network-interfaces)
 * [Device naming](#device-naming)